P-371/ASDML.NET.Legacy/SPEC.md

 ### Properties ###

-Classes have properties.
-Properties have values.
-Let's add some properties to the window class:
+Classes have *properties*. *Properties* have values.
+Let's add some *properties* to the window class:

 ``` csharp
 class Window {